Pierce01/MinecraftLauncher-core/README.md

 ##### Installer
 This runs an executable with specified launch arguments.
 Was used to support Forge 1.13 before ForgeWrapper.
 ##### Authentication
 MCLC's authenticator module does not support Microsoft authentication.
 You will need to use a library like [MSMC](https://github.com/Hanro50/MSMC).
-If you weant to create your own solution, the following is the authorization JSON object format.
+If you want to create your own solution, the following is the authorization JSON object format.
 ```js
 {
     access_token: '',